vmware/terraform-provider-wavefront/docs/data-sources/dashboard.md

 * `tag_mode` - For the tabular view, which mode to use to determine which point tags to display.
 Valid options are `all`, `top`, or `custom`.
 * `num_tags` - For the tabular view defines how many point tags to display.
 * `custom_tags` - For the tabular view, a list of point tags to display when using the `custom` tag display mode.
 * `group_by_source` - For the tabular view, whether to group multi metrics into a single row by a common source.
-If `false`, each source is displayed in its own row.  if `true`, multiple metrics for the same host are displayed as different columns in the same row.
+If set to `false`, each source is displayed in its own row.
+If set to `true`, multiple metrics for the same host are displayed as different columns in the same row.
 * `sort_values_descending` - For the tabular view, whether to display values in descending order.
 Default is `false`.
 * `y1max` - For plots with multiple Y-axes, max value for the right side Y-axis.
 Set null for auto.
 * `y1min` - For plots with multiple Y-axes, min value for the right side Y-axis.
 Set null for auto.